1. Conversational Voice AI in 2026

 The best available speaker isolation model that you can use in your own voice AI pipeline is sold by Krisp.
 Licenses are targeted at enterprise users and are not inexpensive.
 But for commercial use cases at scale, the improvement in voice agent performance justifies the cost.

-OpenAI recently shipped a new noise reduction feature as part of their Realtime API.
-Reference docs are here.
+OpenAI includes noise reduction as a feature of their Realtime API.

 pipeline = Pipeline(